camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 Note: Care must be taken in a multi-tenant environment that a signed authentication request for one tenant is not accepted at another tenant endpoint.

-Note: For security reasons it is recommended that the API consumer never includes a `sub` field in the signed request object, because otherwise the signed request object might be used for client authenticaton.
+Note: The [Security Considerations](https://www.rfc-editor.org/rfc/rfc9101.html#section-10) of RFC9191 apply.It is recommended that the API consumer never includes a `sub` field in the signed request object, because otherwise the signed request object might be used for client authenticaton.
+For security reasons the endpoint receiving the request is explicitly named in the `aud` field.

 ### Optional Parameters